-- (i) the Rights Holder has caused payment in full of the Subscription Price for each Underlying Share being subscribed for pursuant to the Basic Subscription Privilege and, if applicable, the Oversubscription Privilege to be received (in the manner set forth above) by the Subscription and Information Agent at or prior to the Expiration Date; - (ii) the Subscription and Information Agent receives, on or prior to the Expiration Date, a guarantee notice (a "Notice of Guaranteed Delivery"), guaranteed by a member firm of a registered national securities exchange or a member of the National Association of Securities Dealers, Inc., or from a commercial bank or trust company having an office or correspondent in the United States, giving the name of the exercising Rights Holder, the number of Underlying Shares being subscribed for pursuant to the Basic Subscription Privilege and, if any, pursuant to the Oversubscription Privilege and guaranteeing the delivery to the Subscription and Information Agent of the Rights Certificate(s) evidencing those Rights within two (2) business days following the date of the Notice of Guaranteed Delivery; and - (iii) the properly completed Rights Certificate(s) evidencing the Rights being exercised, with any signatures guaranteed as required, is received by the Subscription and Information Agent or such Rights are transferred to the DTC account of the Subscription and Information Agent within two (2) business days following the date of the Notice of Guaranteed Delivery relating thereto.
+(i) the Rights Holder has caused payment in full of the Subscription Price for each Underlying Share being subscribed for pursuant to the Basic Subscription Privilege and, if applicable, the Oversubscription Privilege to be received (in the manner set forth above) by the Subscription and Information Agent at or prior to the Expiration Date;

+(ii) the Subscription and Information Agent receives, at or prior to the Expiration Date, a guarantee notice (a "Notice of Guaranteed Delivery"), guaranteed by a member firm of an approved Signature Guarantee Medallion Program, giving the name of the exercising Rights Holder, the number of Underlying Shares being subscribed for pursuant to the Basic Subscription Privilege and, if any, pursuant to the Oversubscription Privilege and guaranteeing the delivery to the Subscription and Information Agent of the Rights Certificate(s) evidencing those Rights within two (2) business days following the date of the Notice of Guaranteed Delivery; and

+(iii) the properly completed Rights Certificate(s) evidencing the Rights being exercised, with any signatures guaranteed as required, is received by the Subscription and Information Agent within two (2) business days following the date of the Notice of Guaranteed Delivery relating thereto.
 The Notice of Guaranteed Delivery may be delivered to the Subscription and Information Agent in the same manner as Rights Certificates at the address set forth above or may be delivered to the Subscription and Information Agent by telegram or facsimile transmission.
 Additional copies of the form of Notice of Guaranteed Delivery are available upon request from the Subscription and Information Agent at the address and telephone number set forth below.

-If an exercising Rights Holder does not indicate the number of Rights being exercised, or does not forward full payment of the aggregate Subscription Price for the number of Rights that the Rights Holder indicates are being exercised, then the Rights Holder will be deemed to have exercised the Basic Subscription Privilege with respect to the maximum number of Rights that may be exercised for the aggregate payment delivered by the Rights Holder and, to the extent that the aggregate payment delivered by a Rights Holder exceeds the product of the Subscription Price multiplied by the number of Rights evidenced by the Rights Certificates delivered by a Rights Holder (such excess being the "Subscription Excess"), the Rights Holder will be deemed to have exercised the Oversubscription Privilege to purchase, to the extent available, that number of whole Excess Shares equal to the quotient obtained by dividing the Subscription Excess by the Subscription Price.
-Any amount remaining after application of the foregoing procedures shall be returned to the Rights Holder promptly by mail without interest or deduction.
+If an exercising Rights Holder does not indicate the number of Rights being exercised, or does not forward full payment of the aggregate Subscription Price for the number of Rights that the Rights Holder indicates are being exercised, then the Rights Holder will be deemed to have exercised the Basic Subscription Privilege with respect to the maximum number of Rights that may be exercised for the aggregate payment delivered by the Rights Holder and, to the extent that the aggregate payment delivered by a Rights Holder exceeds the product of the Subscription Price multiplied by the number of Rights evidenced by the Rights Certificates delivered by a Rights Holder (such excess being the "Subscription Excess"), the Rights Holder will be deemed to have exercised the Oversubscription Privilege to purchase, to the extent available, that number of whole Excess Shares equal to the quotient obtained by dividing the Subscription of the foregoing procedures shall be returned to the Rights Holder promptly by mail without interest or deduction.